QuadSpinner/Gaea-Docs/source/Guide/00-Getting-Started/0-Installing-Gaea.md

 A version such as `1.0.30.5` is comprised of four elements `Major` `.` `Minor` `.` `Build` `.` `Revision`:

 **Major**
 Only changed when a new, payable version is released.
-This happens perhaps once every two years.
+This happens perhaps once every 2 years.

 **Minor**
 Updated when a major set of features is added.
-This usually happens a few times a year.
+This usually happens a few times per year.

 **Build**
 Updated every time there is a new release in the `Production Ready` branch.
-This happens once or twice a month.
+This happens 1-2 times each month.

 **Revision**
 Updated every time a new build is released in the  `Bleeding Edge` channel.
-This can happen once or sometimes several times in a week.
+This can happen 1 or more times each week.

 Revision is also incremented when a Bleeding Edge build is rolled into the Production Ready branch.